Non-Newtonian viscous fluid models with learned rheology accurately reproduce Lagrangian sea ice simulations: A framework for rheology inference

 where we use a logarithmic mean squared residual to account for large changes in stress.
 Alternatively, for a continuum model that produces a horizontal velocity field $u$ given NN weights $\btheta$ and a sea ice concentration $A$, we can define the velocity misfit

-Here, $u = u(\btheta, A)$ is the solution to the continuum model for given $(\btheta,A)$, and $\langle \cdot\rangle_i$ denotes averaging over the cell $i$.
+Here, $u = u(\btheta, A)$ is the solution to the continuum model for given NN parameters $\btheta$ and sea ice concentration $A$, and $\langle \cdot\rangle_k$ denotes averaging over cell $k$.
 The continuum model is given by the rheological law \eqref{eq:rheology} and an equation for conservation of momentum, which in one dimension is

+Here, $\rho_i$ is the density of ice, $\tau_o$ and $\tau_w$ are the drag forces due to the ocean and the wind, respectively, and $\tau$ is the shear stress.
+The drag forces are defined in terms of the ocean and wind velocities $u_o$ and $u_w$, the densities $\rho_o$ and $\rho_a$, and the drag coefficients $C_o$ and $C_a$, respectively, as follows: